The Pillage of Rome (The Play)

 HONORIUS.

-If necessary, but for the moment I need for thee to defeat Alaric, if he is audacious enough to attack the city.
-Then, thou shalt hunt him down, like a wild dog!
+If necessary—but for the moment, I need thee to defeat Alaric, if he be audacious enough to attack the city.
+Then shalt thou hunt him down, like a wild dog!

 VALERIUS.